We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 * OK, how can I assert claim #2 when I also asserted claim #1 right above it?
 Because movie pirates tend to have thousands of movies in their collection.
 At MSRP, that could easily reach into the six figures.
 It's absurd to think a pirate would have otherwise bought all those movies and TV shows.

-It may seem counterintuitive, but pirates do buy a lot of movies legally -- considerably more per capita than non-pirates.
+It may seem counterintuitive, but (movie) pirates do buy a lot of movies legally -- considerably more per capita than non-pirates.
+Why?
+Because pirates are deep aficionados of the thing they pirate.
+They pirate for many reasons -- some such as ones I've enumerated above and likely other reasons that I'm unfamiliar with.
 Multiple studies that you can google confirm this.

 It's about control